Understanding the importance of pollinators

 Examples of outstanding projects

-Over the past three years, many projects were carried out by Hero Group subsidiaries.
+Over the past years, many projects were carried out by Hero Group subsidiaries.
 As one of the biggest projects, the bee research stations in Schwartau and Würzburg (both in Germany), and Bournemouth (UK) are a key component of the initiative.
 These stations were co-funded by the Hero Group companies Schwartau and Organix.
 The teams in Germany and the UK are working together with Wee4Bee (formerly the Honey Bee Online Studies - HOBOS) to perform comparative research analyses using the data from these high-tech beehives.
 These studies include insights into universal or location-dependent factors influencing bee biology and health, which can be helpful for beekeepers all over the world.

 Hero MEA (Middle East & Africa) has initiated a long-term project to help save a distinctive type of Egyptian bee from extinction.
 This project is strongly related to biodiversity, one of the biggest concerns around environmental sustainability.
 Hero Benelux has funded a bee education center and is involved in projects aimed at increasing the biodiversity in the city of Breda where they have their offices.